Biden extends US support for the International Space Station until 2030 - ExBulletin

-NASA Administrator Bill Nelson said on Friday, NASA Administrator Bill Nelson has pledged to extend the operations of the International Space Station until 2030.
+NASA Administrator Bill Nelson says on Friday, NASA Administrator Bill Nelson, December 31 (Reuters) – The administration of US President Joe Biden is committed to extending the operations of the International Space Station (ISS) until 2030 .

-Nelson said the Biden administration had pledged to work with international partners, including Russia, to continue the research being conducted in the orbital laboratory over the rest of this decade.
-Russia and the US have had close cooperation on board the International Space Station for more than two decades.
+Nelson said the Biden administration had committed to working with international partners, including Russia, to continue research being conducted in the orbital laboratory over the rest of this decade.
+Russia and the United States have had close cooperation on board the International Space Station for more than two decades.

-The station will operate until 2030 if approved by international partners and funded by Congress.
+The station will operate until 2030 if approved by international partners and funded by the US Congress.
 Currently, Congress has approved funding until 2024.

-The Interfax news agency said in August that Russia and the US will continue to work together on the ISS after 2024, citing a senior official at the Russian space agency Roscosmos.
+said the Interfax news agency in August that Russia and the United States will continue to work together on the ISS after 2024, quoting a senior official at the Russian space agency Roscosmos.

-“As more and more nations are active in space, it is more important than ever for the United States to continue to lead the world in growing international alliances and modeling rules and norms for the peaceful and responsible use of space,” Nelson said. in a statement to Friday released by NASA.
+“As more and more nations are active in space, it is more important than ever for the United States to continue to lead the world in growing international alliances and modeling rules and norms for the peaceful and responsible use of space,” Nelson said. in a statement Published on Friday by the National Aeronautics and Space Administration (NASA).

-Tensions between Russia and the US are not limited to space-related issues.
-Biden and Russian President Vladimir Putin on Thursday exchanged warnings about Ukraine, but conveyed some optimism that diplomatic talks in January could ease spiraling tensions.
+Tensions between Russia and the United States are not limited to space issues.
+Biden and Russian President Vladimir Putin on Thursday exchanged warnings on Ukraine, but conveyed some optimism that diplomatic talks in January could ease growing tensions.

 Sources